KwatME/Medicine.md/Pathogen/Virus/Rhinovirus.md

 Diarrhea

 Pneumonia
-(The most common cause of the community acquired viral pneumonia)
+(The most common cause of the community acquired pneumonia)